Experts: Floyd’s health issues don’t affect homicide ruling

 “Is this stress associated with his interaction with law enforcement enough to put him over the edge?
 Yes, it is,” Nelson said.

 Floyd’s death has sparked international protests about mistreatment of black people by police.
-Bystander video showed officer Derek Chauvin pressing his knee on Floyd’s neck, ignoring Floyd’s “I can’t breathe” cries until he eventually stopped moving.
+Bystander video showed officer Derek Chauvin pressing his knee on Floyd’s neck, ignoring Floyd’s “I can’t breathe” cries and staying on him even after he stopped moving.

 Minnesota Attorney General Keith Ellison on Wednesday upgraded charges against Chauvin to 2nd-degree murder, and also charged the three other officers on the scene with aiding and abetting.